morizotter/TouchVisualizer/README.md

 ### Manual

-Copy files in the `Pod/Classes` directory intoto your project.
+Copy files in the `Pod/Classes` directory into your project.
 That's all.

 ## Usage